Aaatresh/team-2-3-botlab/README.md

 ```

 ### Executing the code
-Run ```launch_botlab.sh``` to run the motion controller and SLAM scripts, and also launch a GUI interface for more visualization.
+Run ```launch_botlab.sh``` to run the motion controller and SLAM scripts and launch a GUI interface for more visualization.

 ## Contributors
 * Anirudh Ashok Aatresh ([aaatresh@umich.edu](mailto:aaatresh@umich.edu))